In-patient luxury rehab center in Thailand

 How is psychotic disorder diagnosed?

-The psychotic disorder is diagnosed after physical and psychiatric evaluation.
-The healthcare provider performs a physical exam to determine whether the symptoms result from some specific medical problem or substance abuse.
+Psychotic disorder is diagnosed after physical and psychiatric evaluation.
+The healthcare provider performs a physical exam to determine whether the symptoms result from a specific medical problem or substance abuse.

-For that reason, they may order blood tests, urine tests, and imaging tests such as MRIs.
-If these tests show the symptoms aren’t related to a physical cause, a healthcare provider will refer a patient to a psychiatrist for psychiatric evaluation.
+For that reason, they order blood tests, urine tests, and imaging tests such as MRIs.
+If these tests show the symptoms aren’t related to a physical cause, a healthcare provider refers a patient to a psychiatrist for psychiatric evaluation.

 The psychiatric evaluation consists of checking a patient’s mental status.
 The psychiatrist does so by asking questions about symptoms, thoughts, behaviors, and emotions.
-They also ask patients about their hallucinations, delusions, potential substance abuse, and whether they experience suicidal or violent thoughts and tendencies.
-To get a closer picture of a patient’s mental status, a psychiatrist may also interview their family.
+They additionally ask patients about their hallucinations, delusions, potential substance abuse, and whether they experience suicidal or violent thoughts and tendencies.
+To get a closer picture of a patient’s mental status, a psychiatrist interviews the patient’s family members as well.

 The psychiatrist uses DSM-5 to diagnose a specific psychotic disorder.
 They compare symptoms to diagnostic criteria and then propose the most suitable treatment approach.